-When applying preemergence herbicides via an herbicide boom, complete uniform coverage of the soil surface is important for improved weed control.
+When applying preemergence herbicides via a herbicide boom, complete uniform coverage of the soil surface is important for improved weed control.
 Factors that can affect the uniformity of coverage include worn or damaged nozzle tips, boom height, and vegetation present.
 As nozzles become worn, delivery rates increase and distribution patterns from the individual nozzles become distorted.
-Weeds present will also affect spray patterns as well as block the herbicide from reaching the soil surface when preemergence herbicides are being applied.
+Additionally, weeds present will also affect spray patterns as well as blocking the herbicide from reaching the soil surface when preemergence herbicides are being applied.
 The herbicide label may also state application equipment requirements.
-These requirements may include special herbicide boom designs that minimize material drift or potential contact with tree foliage.
+These requirements may include special herbicide boom designs which minimize material drift or potential contact with tree foliage.

-Application pressure is also important because it affects the size of the spray droplets.
-Higher spray pressure decreases the spray droplet size, thereby increasing the chances of off-target damage due to spray drift.
-The manufacturer's specified operation pressure range should be considered when selecting nozzles.
+Application pressure is also important as it affects the size of the spray droplets.
+Higher spray pressure decreases the spray droplet size, thus increasing the chances of off-target damage due to spray drift.
+Manufacturer's specified operation pressure range should be considered when selecting nozzles.

-Additional information about herbicide equipment and its calibration can be found in EDIS publication HS-1012/ HS252, "Citrus Herbicide Boom Sprayer Calibration".
+Additional information about herbicide equipment and its calibration can be found in the EDIS Publication HS-1012/HS252 Citrus Herbicide Boom Sprayer Calibration.